Guide on How To Embed a Survey in an Email Newsletter

 Click map questions

-These are questions that ask respondents to click on a specific area of an image in order to answer a question.
+These are questions that ask respondents to click on a specific area of an image in order to answer the question.
 This type of question can be used to gauge people’s opinions on a variety of topics.
 Why not ask people which part of your website they find most appealing?
 You could also try asking them about the item on a shelf that captures their attention.

 Source: Surveymonkey